 Directors who also serve as officers of the Company should read this Code in conjunction with our long-standing Code of Conduct, the Summary of Pfizer Policies on Business Conduct (the Blue Book).

 CONFLICT OF INTEREST

-- A director, or a member of his or her immediate family as defined by the New York Stock Exchange1 receives improper personal benefits as a result of his or her position as a director of the Company, or takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
+- A director, or a member of his or her immediate family, as defined by the New York Stock Exchange1 receives improper personal benefits as a result of his or her position as a director of the Company, or takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.

-Some of the more common conflicts which directors should avoid are listed below:
+Some of the more common conflicts directors should avoid are listed below:

-- Relationship of Company. with third-parties Directors may not receive a personal benefit from a person or firm which is seeking to do business or to retain business with Pfizer.
+- Relationship of Company with third parties.
+Directors may not receive a personal benefit from a person or firm that is seeking to do business or to retain business with the Company.
 A director shall recuse him or herself from any Company Board decision involving another firm or company with which the director is affiliated.

 - Compensation from non-Company sources.
 Directors may not accept compensation (in any form) for services performed for the Company from any source other than the Company.

 - Gifts.
 Directors may not offer, give or receive gifts or other items of value from persons or entities who deal or seek to deal with the Company in those cases where any such gift has the purpose or effect of influencing (or could be perceived as influencing) the directors’ actions as members of the Board, or where acceptance of the gifts could create the appearance of a conflict of interest.

-- Personal use of Company assets.
+- Protection and proper use of Company assets.
 Directors should oversee the protection of the Company’s assets to ensure their efficient use.
-Directors may not use Company assets, labor or information for personal use unless approved by the Chairman of the Corporate Governance Committee, or as part of a compensation or expense reimbursement program available to all directors.
+Directors may not use Company assets, labor or information for personal use unless approved by the Chairman of the Corporate Governance Committee or as part of a compensation or expense reimbursement program available to all directors.

 Directors are prohibited from:

-Taking for themselves personally or companies with which they are affiliated opportunities that are discovered through the use of Company property, Company information or position as a director;
+- (Taking for themselves personally or companies with which they are affiliated opportunities that are discovered through the use of Company property, Company assets, Company information or their position as a director;

 - Competing with the Company for business opportunities.
 However, if the Company’s disinterested directors determine that the Company will not pursue an opportunity that relates to the Company’s business, a director may then do so.